from video taken by Alex Lippisch in Cleveland

 Planning for their next Europe tour in Nov.
 2018 has begun, with Germany added to their list of appearances.

 Here's their CD release, Meet and Greet reviewed here.
-Another is with frequent partner trombonist Patrick Crossland here.
+Another link to music is with frequent partner trombonist Patrick Crossland here.
 A Cleveland performance here.
 They have been touring mostly with double bassist Evan Lipson as Roughhousing, with whom they toured again November 2017.
 Another recording is here: Slush Fun: Jan.
 2017 with Ron Stabinsky, keyboard.

 Zachary Darrup is an improvising guitarist currently living in Philadelphia.
 During his early teenage years in the rural coal region of Pennsylvania a strange boy appeared like an angel, carrying a large cd booklet of wild musics of all sorts.
 This chance meeting at a pizza shop, plus tumultuous relationships with his home turf, school teachers, and other agents of law and rule enforcement led Zach to drop out and skip town, devoting himself to following music wherever it would take him--somewhere else.
 His techniques are informed by the musical possibilities of film language, jovial mockery and mimicry of plants, animals, and audience members, thoughtful room listening, word play, colors, and culinary experiments.
 A solo of Zach's on Yawncannon